 I am a past president of the Puerto Rico Amateur Radio Club, the DX Club of Puerto Rico and the South Florida DX Association.
 From Puerto Rico I made the DXCC Honor Roll with 327 "countries" confirmed, WAZ, WPX and many other awards, plus a lot of contesting.
 I served as ARRL Section Manager (then Section Communications Manager) for Puerto Rico for several years.
 In 1980 I was appointed by ARRL President Harry Dannals, W2HD, member of the ARRL's DX Advisory Committee (only member ever residing outside of the lower 48 and Canada).
 At that time, the DXAC consisted of 11 members (one for each call area --0 to 9--, and one from Canada, appoitnted by the ARRL President.

 In 1988 I moved to Miami, Florida, where I currently reside.
 From Miami I have worked 340 DXCC entities with 338 confirmed (DXCC Honor Roll), and more than 100 countries in 8 bands.
 (5-Band DXCC + 30, 17 and 12 meters.
 The Challange plaque hangs on the wall with my 5BDXCC & 2 Honor Roll plaques.
 I am a member and proud supporter of the following amateur radio organizations: ARRL (40-year+ life member), Florida Contest Group, Northern California DX Foundation (since 1979, member #750), INDEXA, Chiltern DX Club --The U.K. DX Foundation, the South Florida DX Association (past president, vice pres, secretary and director), and the Southeastern DX Club.
 I am an ARRL S.E.
 Division Assistant Director.
-My station consists of a Yaesu FT-2000, an FT-950 and a Yaesu Quadra Amplifier.
+My station consists of a Yaesu FT-2000, an FT-5000D and a Yaesu Quadra Amplifier.
 Antennas: Cushcraft 4 element yagis for 20- and 15-meter bands, 3 element yagi on 10; 2-element yagis for 30 and 40 meters, A3W for 12 &17, plus a sloper for 80 meters.
 Other calls held: NP4A (special event station) and AJ4BDL (1976 -- U.S bicentennial).
 I am also ZF2DN.

 Please note that my brother Isaac, KP4MS, whom I used to help with QSL'ing duties, became a silent key on 11/22/14.
-I will try to upload his logs to LoTW ASAP.
-Please do not send me card for KP4MS via bureau.
+All his logs were uploaded to LoTW (thanks to Norm, W3IZ, from ARRL HQs.)
+Please use LoTW only.
+Do not send me cards for KP4MS.

 TU es 73. --Dave.